sindhuk95/PhysicalDesign_Workshop_OpenLANE_SKY130nm/README.md

 - ROUTING
 - Features of Tritonroute
 - SPEF extraction

-## Inception of open-source EDA, OpenLANE and SKY130PDK
+# DAY 1 Inception of open-source EDA, OpenLANE and SKY130PDK

 List of Topics being covered